jcg5g9/SMB_Fitness/README.md

 #### Run the code: `growth_analysis/smb_fitness_growth_analysis.Rmd`

-### Analysis 5: Heterozygosity fitness correlation analysis
+### Analysis 5: Ancestry fitness correlation analysis
-For this aim, we assessed the linear relationship (correlation) between standardized multi-locus heterozygosity (a proxy measure of genome-wide heterozygosity, which is related to interspecific ancestry) and individual body condition (a proxy of individual fitness) to determine the magnitude and direction of heterozygosity-fitness correlation related to admixture in Big Sugar Creek and Elk River.
-Heterozygosity-fitness correlation (HFC) may be positive (fitness increases with heterozygosity; heterosis by relief from inbreeding depression or hybrid vigor), negative (fitness decreases with heterozygosity; outbreeding depression by breakdown of coadapted gene complexes), or neutral (no effect of heterozygosity on fitness).
+For this aim, we assessed the linear relationship (correlation) between interspecific ancestry (as measured by proportion of non-native SMB ancestry due to introgression) and individual physiological condition (a proxy of individual fitness) to determine the effect of admixture on fitness in fish in Big Sugar Creek and Elk River in the NB native range.
+Ancestry-fitness correlation may be positive (fitness increases with ancestry; heterosis by relief from inbreeding depression, hybrid vigor, or adaptive introgression), negative (fitness decreases with ancestry; outbreeding depression by breakdown of coadapted gene complexes, or introduction of deleterious recessive alleles from a large population), or neutral (no effect of ancestry on fitness; formation of a stable hybrid zone).

-#### Run the code: `hfc_analysis/smb_fitness_hfc_analysis.Rmd`
+#### Run the code: `hfc_analysis/smb_fitness_ac_analysis.Rmd`